kubedb/docs/docs/guides/pgbouncer/monitoring/setup-grafana-dashboard.md

 grafana-7cbd6b6f87-w9dkh   1/1     Running   0          57s
 ```

-## Home Dashboard
+## View Dashboard

 Now, we have to expose the Grafana pod so that we can access it from a browser.

 ```console
 $ kubectl port-forward -n monitoring grafana-7cbd6b6f87-w9dkh 3000
 Forwarding from 127.0.0.1:3000 -> 3000
 Forwarding from [::1]:3000 -> 3000
 ```

 Grafana should now be available on [localhost](http://localhost:3000/).
-Use default credentials `(username: admin, password: admin)` to login to Home Dashboard.
+Use default credentials `(username: admin, password: admin)` to login to Grafana Dashboard.

 ## Add Data Source

 First, we need to know the name of the service that exposes our prometheus server pods.
 In  this tutorial, we have used a service named `prometheus-operated` that exposes our prometheus metrics on port 9090.

 ```console
 $ kubectl get service -n monitoring